keyvank/tsp/src/1-compute.md

 First things first—what do we mean by ***random-access*** memory?

 Because in RAM, it's very efficient to read or write a value at any address, regardless of its position.
 The key idea is that accessing a memory cell takes the same amount of time no matter which address is used.
+RAMs are efficient even your read pattern is random!

 Now, compare this to how optical disks or hard drives work.
 These devices have to keep track of the current read/write head position, and to reach a new location, they must seek—move to the requested position relative to where they are.
 This makes access efficient only when reading or writing data sequentially, like going forward or backward one byte at a time.